Tag: character

 Eli was not the head priest that he was called to be.
 Earlier in 1 Samuel 2, we read that his sons took their place as priests as a license to do as they wished.
 Their practices regarding the sacrifices and toward the women serving in the temple are noted.
 We can safely that if they were willing to do that, the undocumented part of the lives wasn’t any better.

 Ananias chose to face reality.
-Ananias chose to walk ahead in faith, , and love.
+Ananias chose to walk ahead in faith, trust, and .
 He made this decision while knowing the past.

 Looking back at 2020 and looking toward 2021, we can either be Eli or Ananias.